 Houston Oil Rig Accident Lawyer

-Types of Offshore Oil Rigs
+What Types of Offshore Oil Rigs Are There?

 Fixed-Platform Rigs.
 For tapping into shallow water mineral deposits, fixed-platform rigs are the most ideal and the most stable.
 A tall steel “jacket” rises up from the ocean floor and supports a platform above the ocean surface.
 They allow drilling down to roughly 1500 feet below the ocean floor.
 Many of these use a subsea drilling system to extract the oil at the ocean floor and pump it to the surface.
-The downside of these rigs are that they are very expensive to build and they are stuck in one place.
+The downside of these rigs is that they are very expensive to build and they are stuck in one place.
 They cannot be moved when a hurricane comes through.
 The cost increases the temptation of construction companies and contractors to cut corners and save money.
 This can result in serious safety issues for the workers.
 The lack of mobility means that there must be evacuation plans in place to ensure the safety of employees.

 Floating Production Systems.
 Useful in water depths of up to 6000 feet, these rigs float on the surface while pumping oil from far below.
-They may use anchors and chains to hold them in place or more modern ones use computerized thrusters to adjust location.
+They may use anchors and chains to hold them in place or more modern ones use computerized thrusters to adjust the location.
 The well-known Deepwater Horizon was a floating production system.

 Tension-leg Platforms.
 Allowing drilling in 7000 feet of water, these platforms float upon the ocean surface while long “tension-legs” anchor the rig to the ocean floor.
-It is a cost-effective way to drill into deep water oil deposits that might otherwise be too costly to recover.
+It is a cost-effective way to drill into deepwater oil deposits that might otherwise be too costly to recover.
 They present many of the same safety issues of being volatile to weather and waves.